libmcu/libmcu/README.md

 ```

 ### Usecase with Jobqueue as broker
 Jobqueue is used as a broker.
-Both of publishing and subscribing can be done in
+Both of publishing and subscribing can be done
-another context concurrently.
+concurrently in another context.

 ![pubsub usecase](docs/images/pubsub_jobqueue.png)